devphilplus/ideas-ws/README.md

 idEAS

 idEAS is an Enterprise Application Server for business applications.
 It aims to provide the tools necessary for running a business.
-It will provide features for Enterprise Resource Planning, Manufacturing, Accounting, Human Resources, Project Management, etc. This server provides REST services for
+It will provide features for Enterprise Resource Planning, Manufacturing, Accounting, Human Resources, Project Management, etc. This server provides REST services for primarily for the [idEAS web-based user interface](https://github.com/devphilplus/ideas-ui-ng).

-[Provide instructions on how to get started with the project.
-This should include information about installation and setup.]
 Prerequisites:
+- A postgres database server or you can create one from the [idEAS database project](https://github.com/devphilplus/ideas-postgres).
+There is also an included docker file if you want to run a dockerized postgres installation.
+- A static web server such as apache or nginx to host the static html and js files needed for the web based user interface.
+There is also an included docker file if you want to run nginx in a docker host.

 [Insert a list of the software and hardware requirements necessary to run the ERP system.]
 Installation: